transcend-io/lazydecipheriv/readme.md

 ### Error handling invalid authentications tags

 An invalid authTag passed to `decipher.setAuthTag()` will throw the same error that `decipher.final()` would.
-If the authTag is set while the stream is in progress, then the stream will throw when it is done.
+If the authTag is set before the decipher is finished, then the stream will throw when it is done.
 You can also check `decipher.isAuthenticated` to see if the integrity check has passed yet.